A New York Perspective on some of the major Political issues of the Day

 The right to keep and bear arms

-The NYS “Safe Act” was passed under false pretenses after Cuomo declared an “emergency” (Cuomo loves that word).
+The NYS “Safe Act” was passed under false pretenses after then-governor Andrew Cuomo declared an “emergency” (big government loves that word).
 Every individual has the right and, in fact, the duty to defend his or her own life and the lives of his or her family and household.
 The police cannot protect you from imminent threats and that is not their job; they are not your personal bodyguards nor are they security guards for your property.
 We support the outright, immediate, unconditional repeal of the NYS Safe Act and many of the other, onerous gun laws that make NYS hostile to legitimate, law abiding gun owners and friendly to criminals.

 The Coronavirus Lockdown